mikrdgz/recharge-docs/docs/customers.md

 ## What is a Customer?

-A Customer record is created within ReCharge when a shopper checks out on an ecommerce storefront with a ReCharge subscription.
+ReCharge creates a Customer record when a shopper checks out on an ecommerce storefront with a ReCharge subscription.

 The Customer object contains key information such as: